No Tags Found!

 Amend(0)

-Service tax is not applicable on anything related to employment.
-Notice period payout is related to employment and is therefore out of the service tax net.
-The opinion given in your attachment is definitely wrong.
+Service tax is not applicable to anything related to employment.
+Notice period payout is related to employment and is therefore outside the scope of service tax.
+The opinion given in your attachment is definitely incorrect.
 There is no need for service tax on this amount.

 In any case, service tax is not applicable for a person having a business turnover of less than 10 lakhs.
 So even under that rule, this employee would not be covered.

-Further, please note that service tax is now replaced with GST.
+Further, please note that service tax has now been replaced with GST.
 Under GST, employee-related services are not covered under any tax.

 From India, Mumbai